-As the PaaS model allows developers to build applications on top of the platform, APIs should 544 control the scope of each user's application such that user data remains inaccessible between 545 different applications.
-In addition, packaged API can be serviced as microservices in a PaaS Cloud.
-546 A centralized architecture for provisioning and enforcement of access policies governing access 547 to all microservices is required due to the sheer number of services needed for service composition 548 to support real-world business transactions (e.g., customer order processing and shipping).
-Since 549 each of the microservices may be implemented in a different language, policy provisioning and 550 computation of access decisions may require the use of an authorization server [21].
-551
+As the PaaS system allows cloud developers to build applications on top of the platform, APIs should control the scope of each user's application such that user data remains inaccessible between different applications.
+In addition, packaged APIs can be serviced as microservices in a PaaS cloud.
+A centralized architecture for provisioning and enforcement of access policies governing access to all microservices is required due to the sheer number of services needed for service composition to support real-world business transactions (e.g., consumer order processing and shipping).
+Since each of the microservices may be implemented in a different language, policy provisioning and computation of access decisions may require the use of an authorization server [22].

-Recommendations for PaaS Access Control 4.3 553
+4.3 Recommendations for PaaS Access Control

-An efficient method should be established for protecting memory data by flushing processor 554 caches during context switches.
-However, in order to avoid significant performance degradation, 555 only highly sensitive memory data should be flushed.
-556
+An efficient method should be established for protecting memory data by flushing processor caches during context switches.
+However, in order to avoid significant performance degradation, only highly sensitive memory data should be flushed.